CloudCannon/Academy/_posts/2017-02-06-string-filters-in-liquid.md

 ## Upcase

-We can also chain filters together, so let's make the heading uppercase as well.
+We can also chain filters together, so let's make the heading uppercase as well:

 {% raw %}
 ~~~html